 - Benefits of HTTPS transmission:

-|Enterprise application||HTTPS protects confidential information such as customer relationship management (CRM) data and enterprise resource planning (ERP) data on enterprise websites from being hijacked or intercepted.|
+|Enterprise application||HTTPS protects confidential information on enterprise websites from being hijacked or intercepted.
+The confidential information includes customer relationship management (CRM) data and enterprise resource planning (ERP) data.|

 |Government website||HTTPS protects authoritative information on government websites against vulnerabilities such as phishing and hijacking.
-Leakage of such information may cause the public trust in the government to decline.|
+Leakage of such information may compromise the public trust.|

-|Payment system||HTTPS protects sensitive data such as the customer names and phone numbers that are involved in payment transactions against hijacking and spoofing.
-If HTTPS is not used, the customer may receive information about the order they have placed and may be tricked into making a duplicate payment, which causes losses to both the customer and the enterprise.|
+|Payment system||HTTPS protects sensitive data such as the customer names and phone numbers used in payment transactions against hijacking and spoofing.
+If sensitive data is leaked, attackers can use such data to trick customers into making duplicate payments.
+This causes losses to both the customer and the enterprise.|

-|API||APIs use HTTPS to encrypt important information such as sensitive data and crucial operation instructions, so that the information cannot be hijacked.|
+|API operations||API operations use HTTPS to encrypt important information such as sensitive data and crucial instructions.
+This protects the information against hijacking.|

 |Enterprise website||HTTPS makes users feel more secure.
 Web browsers display a green lock icon in the address bar for websites with domain validated (DV) and organization validated (OV) certificates.
-The enterprise name is displayed together with the green lock for websites with extended validated (EV) certificates.|
+The enterprise name is displayed together with the green lock for websites that include extended validated (EV) certificates.|

-|Configure HTTPS certificates||Allows for HTTPS acceleration.|
+|Configure HTTPS certificates||Enables HTTPS secure acceleration.|

-|Enable HTTP/2||HTTP/2 is the most advanced HTTP protocol, which is used by major browsers such as Google Chrome, Internet Explorer 11, Safari, and Mozilla Firefox.|
+|Enable HTTP/2||Enables the latest HTTP protocol HTTP/2.
+Major browsers such as Google Chrome, Internet Explorer 11, Safari, and Mozilla Firefox support HTTP/2.|

-|Configure TLS||Helps to ensure communication security and data integrity.|
+|Configure TLS||Ensures communication security and data integrity.|